 Historic Marker Program

-*Due to present circumstances and temporary closure of the City Archives, there will be a delay in property research of approved historic markers and, therefore, production of new markers.
+*Due to present circumstances, there may be a delay in property research of approved historic markers and, therefore, production of new markers.
 The Marker Committee will continue to meet on a quarterly basis to review applications, and PPS staff will notify applicants of decisions.
-If you are interested in applying for a historic marker, please read the following and then email Rachel Robinson if you have any questions.*
+If you are interested in applying for a historic marker, please read the following and then email Rachel Robinson with any questions.*

 The PPS Historic Marker Program recognizes buildings within the city of Providence that contribute to the understanding of our unique architectural, historical, and cultural heritage.
 Markers serve to identify individual buildings by date and association (usually the name of the architect, builder, or first occupant) and to encourage the continued care and preservation of buildings throughout Providence’s 25 neighborhoods.
 Eligible buildings — residential, commercial, and institutional — must be at least 50 years old, retain the integrity of the original design, and be appropriately and well maintained.